 Difficulties encountered in performing the audit

-Draft Audit Reports
+Initial Draft Reports

 The initial draft report of the financial statements audit must have supervisory and technical review before it is submitted to the Department.
 The Contractor shall provide an electronic version of the initial draft audit report and management letter (if applicable) to the Department for review and approval.
 The Department should complete the review of the initial draft audit report as expeditiously as possible.
 During the Board’s review, the Contractor must be available to discuss the financial statements audit report.
 After all issues are resolved and management has approved the draft financial statements audit report and management letter (if applicable), an electronic version of the final draft audit report and management letter (if applicable) will be due to the Department for review no later than the following dates: